Featured environmental and conservation sciences courses

 Learning environment

-Being a Murdoch University student provides you the opportunity to see classroom theory come to life.
-Each day will be an adventure as you learn through field work and laboratory work.
-You’ll also contribute to real-world research projects at our on-campus conservation category wetlands and banksia woodlands, and at exciting locations across Western Australia, including our iconic coastlines and diverse bushlands.
+We bring classroom theory to life.
+Each day is an adventure as you learn through fieldwork and lab work, contributing to real-world research at our on-campus conservation wetlands and banksia woodlands, as well as at iconic locations across Western Australia—from rugged coastlines to diverse bushlands.

 Career opportunities